BDC Hamburger Icon

 • They don’t know how to deliver praise and acknowledgment effectively.

-• They intend to give praise and acknowledgement but don’t get around to it.
+• They intend to give praise and acknowledgment but don’t get around to it.

 • They believe it’s a sign of weakness as a manager to deliver praise.

-Estimated completion time: Immediately to about six months
+Estimated time of completion: Immediately to about six months

 Motivation mistakes to avoid